-C. MATERIAL CONTRACTS
+C. Material Contracts

-While we have numerous contracts with customers, resellers, distributors and landlords, we do not deem any such individual contract to be material contracts which are not in the ordinary course of our business.
+While we have numerous contracts with customers, resellers, distributors and property owners, we do not deem any such individual contract to be material contracts that are not in the ordinary course of our business.

-D. EXCHANGE CONTROLS
+D. Exchange Controls